i0607/FIU-student-transcript/README.md

 php artisan serve
 ```

-> Make sure you have MySQL running and `.env` properly configured.
+> Make sure PostgreSQL is running and your .env is configured correctly

 ### Frontend Setup